AmpereComputing/openstack-kolla-ampere-aio-scripts/docs/README.md

 ### Operating System

-Currently and empiricially, [Debian](https://debian.org) is the best choice for base OS platform for running the cloud and for using kolla-ansible with Arm64 platforms.
-Given that RedHat and CentOS recently released "Offical" Arm64 based distributions, there may be better experiences with other platforms in the future.(This sentence is confusing!)

-The server used for the writing of this was installed with standard Debian operating system version 10.x for Arm64 from a netboot installation ISO.
-Debian is one of the operating system platforms supported by [kolla-ansible](https://opendev.org/openstack/kolla-ansible).
-Debian releases 10.1-10.4 have also been tried with no perceivable difference between iterations when used in this context.
-The OS is installed in a minimal configuration, only including a OpenSSH server as the additional software selection.
+The server used for the writing of this article was installed with standard Debian operating system version 10.x for Arm64 from a Debian netboot installation ISO media obtained from an upstream Debian mirror.
+Debian is one of the operating system platforms supported by [Kolla](https://opendev.org/openstack/kolla) and [kolla-ansible](https://opendev.org/openstack/kolla-ansible).
+Through out the process of writing this article, Debian releases 10.1-10.4 were also tried with no perceivable difference between iterations when used in this context.
+The operating system should be installed in a minimal configuration, only including a OpenSSH server as the additional software selection.

 ```
 * Netboot iso for [Debian Buster 10.1 ARM64](https://gensho.ftp.acc.umu.se/mirror/cdimage/release/10.1.0/arm64/iso-cd/debian-10.1.0-arm64-netinst.iso)